05 Jul Understanding and Implementing Catholic Curriculum Standards

 In response, the US Conference of Catholic Bishops in 2014 released a statement explaining: “Catholic schools must consider standards that support the mission and purpose of the schools as a Catholic institution.”
 This quote became the impetus for the development of Catholic Curriculum Standards at the Cardinal Newman Society.

-Foundational Principles Underpinning the Design of the Catholic Curriculum Standards
+Principles Underpinning the Catholic Curriculum Standards

 The Cardinal Newman Society dedicated almost a year to reflecting on church documents in order to glean information as to what these standards would reflect.
 What arose was a framework for the standards ground in 5 Principles of Catholic Identity: